 Ivan and Pikel went into a flurry of activity under the dragon's slashing foreclaws.
 Ivan got buffeted by a wing, but hooked his axe over the limb's top and would not be thrown away.
 Vander's next hit on the dragon's haunch shattere4 sev" eral scales and drove a deep gash.
-Fyrentennimar roared in The Fallen Fortress agony, swooped his serpentine neck about, launching his opened maw for the dangerous giant Vander tugged his sword free, knew that he had to be quick, or be snapped in hall on the stone and level with him, staring him in the eye from just a few feet away!
-Cadderly cried out and fired, the quarrel blasting into the dragon's nostril and blowing pieces from his face.
-Cadderly, scrambling on all fours with the little strength he had left, didn't even see the hit He calmed considerably when he at last looked back, though, when he realized that Fyrentennimar's head had only been near him, had only crossed the line of dragonbane, because Vander had lopped it off, halfway up the neck.
+Fyrentennimar roared in agony, swooped his serpentine neck about, launching his opened maw for the dangerous giant Vander tugged his sword free, knew that he had to be quick, or be snapped in hall

-It took Cadderly several moments to load and cock his weapon, and when he looked back to the fight, he found Fyrentennimar,
+It took Cadderly several moments to load and cock his weapon, and when he looked back to the fight, he found Fyrentennimar, on the stone and level with him, staring him in the eye from just a few feet away!